 We headed to LUX restaurant on Lilla Essingen (it's a favourite haunt of Anthony Bourdain) and our three course meal (complete with lobster, seafood, drinks, coffee, and dessert with homemade ice cream) came in under $200.
 This was a huge splurge for us, but it was also one of the best restaurant meals we ever had and it was worth every penny.
 Our money went much further on a less trendy island and we were also thrilled to see a quieter, more sedate side of the city.
 (Sorry, no photos at all!
 Sometimes the best nights are Instagram-free!)

 YES, you CAN save in Stockholm!

 - Looking for cheap eats in Stockholm?
 Here's an awesome list.

 - Want to indulge in the Swedish coffee tradition of fika?
 Here's some great cafes to try it.

 - Looking to stay in Hotel Gamla Stan like we did?
-You can read more reviews and search for bargains on Trip Advisor, Expedia, and Hotels Combined.
+You can read more reviews and search for bargains on Trip Advisor and Expedia.